Data Protected - Switzerland

 The personality of the data subject is, by definition, considered violated if his/her personal data: (i) is not processed lawfully (for example, if data has been stolen or extorted from someone else); (ii) is not processed in good faith (which includes the duty to be transparent); (iii) is not processed in a proportionate manner (i.e. are not or are no longer necessary or suitable in view of the purpose of processing, or are for an excessive purpose); (iv) is not deleted or anonymised once it is no longer needed for its purpose (which, in fact, is covered already by the broader concept of proportionality in (iii)); (v) is not used for the specific purpose that has been made transparent to the data subject or that is not compatible with such purpose; (vi) has not been verified for its correctness and corrected or deleted (where necessary in view of the purpose); (vii) is being processed without complying with the general data security obligations; (viii) is processed against the data subject’s express will (i.e. the processing continues following the data subject’s objection or request to have the personal data deleted); (ix) is sensitive personal data disclosed to a third party controller (see below); or (x) are employee personal data and are processed despite being neither necessary for assessing the qualification of the employee for his/her job nor for the performance of his/her employment contract.

 In other words, the general data quality principles and any objections of the data subject must also be respected under the revised DPA, but it is possible to “justify” not doing so with a “good reason”.
 Hence, the revised DPA follows a different concept than the GDPR.
 Under the revised DPA, no legal basis is required upfront, but in essence only if the personality of the data subject is violated.
-The “legitimate interest” test in the GDPR is comparable to the “overriding private interest” test under the revised DPA but unlike under the GDPR, it can also be used to justify the processing of sensitive personal data.
+The “legitimate interest” test in the GDPR is comparable to the “overriding private interest” test under the revised DPA but unlike under the GDPR, it can also be used to justify the processing of sensitive personal data (there is no equivalent to the specific additional restrictions on processing this personal data as there is in the GDPR).

 Notwithstanding the foregoing, it is presumed that the personality of the data subject is not violated if the data subject has made the personal data generally accessible (e.g., via social media, interviews, a personal blog) and has not expressly prohibited its processing.
 However, the data subject can challenge this and prove that his/her personality has nevertheless been infringed upon, for example by the abusive use of information published on the data subject's website.